BeiningBogen/silver-platter/readme.md

 ### Creating a new functional reactive Xcode project
 1. In the command line, `cd` into the silver-platter directory and run `./install.sh`.
+2. Follow the instructions on screen.
+When asked for a project path, please speficy a complete path without `~`.
-2. When first opening the newly generated project, you should build all targets separately.
+3. When first opening the newly generated project, you should build all targets separately.

 ## Do you like Functional Reactive Programming?